 The milestone marking the transition from a fabrication project to an operating facility is the DOE Critical Decision 4 (CD-4) milestone also known as "First Plasma".
 The operations phase will begin upon completion of the First Plasma milestone.
 The First Plasma milestone will demonstrate a level of system performance sufficient for the start of research operations.
 The performance criteria at Project Completion are tabulated at the end of this sub-section in Table 2-1.
-It is important to note that the system design targets a level of performance that exceeds these criteria (e.g., 2 T vs. 1.6 T magnetic field, 5×10^{-8} torr $vs. 8 \times 10^{-8}$ torr base pressure).
+It is important to note that the system design targets a level of performance that exceeds these criteria (e.g., 2 T vs. 1.6 T magnetic field, 5×10^{-8} torr vs. 8×10^{-8} torr base pressure).
 This provides valuable additional physics capability if the target performance can be achieved as well as additional margin to ensure that the project completion criteria (Table 2-1) will be achieved.

-As required by DOE, a Project Completion Report will be prepared and submitted to DOE/PAO within six months of completion of the Project.
+As required by DOE, a Project Completion Report will be prepared and submitted to the Federal Project Director within six months of completion of the Project.
 This report will provide the following information:

-- The actual schedule on which the project will have been completed; - The actual cost of the project; - The technical performance of the systems at project completion; and - Itemized changes in cost, schedule, and technical parameters as compared to the initial baseline.
+- Scope, cost and schedule baseline accomplishments; - Financial closeout, including a final cost report; - The technical performance of the systems at project completion; and - Itemized changes in cost, schedule, and technical parameters as compared to the initial baseline (baseline change control log); and - Subcontract closeout status.